ssb22/CedPane/README.md

 Google Maps is a trademark of Google LLC.
 Gucci is a trademark of Gucci America, Inc.
 Heinz is a trademark of H. J. Heinz Company.
+HTC and Touch are trademarks of HTC Corporation.
 Huawei is a trademark of Huawei Technologies Co., Ltd registered in China and other countries.
 Indesit is a trademark of Indesit Company S.P.A.
 Java is a registered trademark of Oracle Corporation in the US and possibly other countries.